FirelyTeam/firely-docs/vonk/features/customsearchparameters.rst

 Configure Search Parameters
 ---------------------------

-You can control which search parameters are known to Vonk.
+You can control which search parameters are known to Firely Server.
 This is managed in the same way as all the conformance resources, see :ref:`conformance`.

 .. _feature_customsp_reindex:

 Re-indexing for new or changed SearchParameters
 -----------------------------------------------

-Vonk extracts values from resources based on the available search parameters upon create or update.
+Firely Server extracts values from resources based on the available search parameters upon create or update.
 This means that if you already had resources in your database before adding a custom search parameter, those resources will not be indexed for that parameter.
 If you on the other hand removed a previously used search parameter, the index will contain superfluous data.